19hours/sg-statutes/Acts/Family Justice Act 2014.md

 (3) Without prejudice to the generality of subsection (2), the jurisdiction of a Family Court to hear and try any civil proceedings which come within the jurisdiction of the Syariah Court constituted under the Administration of Muslim Law Act (Cap.
 3) shall be the same as that of the High Court, as if section 17A of the Supreme Court of Judicature Act (Cap.
 322) applies to a Family Court with the modification that any reference in that section to the High Court shall be read as a reference to a Family Court.

+(3A) If any family proceedings may be heard and determined by a Family Court or by the Family Division of the High Court, those proceedings must in the first instance be commenced in a Family Court.

+[Act 16 of 2016 wef 10/06/2016]

-(4) Notwithstanding subsection (2), the Chief Justice may by order published in theGazettedirect that any class or description of family proceedings specified in the order shall be heard and determined by the Family Division of the High Court.
+(4) Despite subsections (2), (3) and (3A), the Chief Justice may by order published in theGazettedirect that any class or description of family proceedings specified in the order shall be heard and determined by the Family Division of the High Court.

+[Act 16 of 2016 wef 10/06/2016]

 (5) Subject to section 28A of the Supreme Court of Judicature Act and any order made under subsection (1) of that section, the jurisdiction of a Family Court under subsection (2) shall not include —